 AMP Pages and Google Shopping Campaigns requirement

 AMP, also known as accelerated mobile pages, mainly depends on structured data for its advanced features.
 Structured data implementation on accelerated mobile pages is required to enhance the appearance of your top stories carousel in Google mobile search results.
-Like AMP pages with structure data, Google shopping campaigns also require structure data markup.
+Like AMP pages with structured data, Google shopping campaigns also require structured data markup.

 Great for Local SEO

 You have better chances of getting found in local search results using schema markups because you give more information to Google about your local business, such as location, hours, contact information, and where customers can contact information.

 Using schema markups for local search engine optimization can help your business show up at the very top of search results in Google.
 It is very valuable and usually shows up in Google’s local three-pack.
 Due to paid ad results, it sometimes ends below the fold, but still, it is beneficial and helps increase visibility.